 - Transfer the must to a dark place (or just cover it) with a stable temperature of 18-27°C.

-- 5 days after the water seal has been installed add the remaining sugar—35 oz/100 grams per 1 liter of water.
+- 5 days after the airlock has been installed add the remaining sugar—35 oz/100 grams per 1 liter of water.
 To do this open the vessel, pour 250-300 ml of the fermenting juice separately, dilute sugar, and then pour the obtained syrup back into the fermentation vessel, and close it with a water seal without stirring.

 If fermentation still goes on after 45 days from the starting point you should drain the pumpkin wine from the sediment through a tube, then let it ferment at the same temperature to prevent the occurrence of bitterness.